remarcmij/TDD-TTT/README.md

 ## Jim's solution

 I'm first converting the board array into a string and then match that string against all possible winning patterns that I've defined as an array of regular expressions.

-I'm also checking to make sure there is no more than one winning pattern and throw an error if otherwise (future enhancement: add 'Game Over' logic).

-I've added a test to check that the exception is thrown.
+I do not stop upon finding the first match, but check all patterns.

+If a match is found I'm saving the name in the var `nameOfWinner` which is initialized to `null`.
+However if `nameOfWinner` was already set because of a previous match I throw an error.

+When all patterns are checked I simply return `nameOfWinner` which is either `null` or the name of the winner.

+**Game Over**